shivannis/xandr-docs-public/xandr-docs/articles/monetize/role-capabilities.md

 ---
 title: Role Capabilities
-Description: The Role capabilities define the accesses and privileges to different functions for a custom role.
+description: The Role capabilities define the accesses and privileges to different functions for a custom role.
 This page lists different Role Types and gives their description. ms.date: 10/28/2023
 ---